🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 2. A Front-end Web Developer

-Not to add to the confusion but there are also Back-end Web Developers.
+Not to add to the confusion but there are also 'Back-end' Web Developers, but these tend to get referred to by this term alone.

 In this guide, we’re going to walk you through the path to becoming a Full-Stack Web Developer.